 The California Community College system is comprised of 73 districts, 116 colleges, and 74 approved and grandfathered Education Centers serving 2.1 million students.
 San Diego Community College District (the "District") is one of five Community College districts located in San Diego County.
-The District is located within the metropolitan area of the city of San Diego and consists of three colleges: San Diego City College, Mesa College, and Miramar College and San Diego Continuing Education which operates at seven campus sites.
+The District is located within the metropolitan area of the city of San Diego and consists of three credit colleges: San Diego City College, Mesa College, and Miramar College, and one non-credit college: San Diego College of Continuing Education which operates at seven campus sites.